 Skin microbiome and skin immune barrier constantly “communicate” to each other to make sure everything is in balance.
 Changes in the ideal skin pH can alter the functionality of the skin microbiome and immune system.
 If the skin microbiome is damaged, the skin immune system gets into play to help balance things out.
 The imbalance between the skin microbiome and skin immune system leads to redness, irritation, breakouts, dry skin and many other undesirable skin conditions.

 Changes in the functionality and strength of any of these barriers – your “skin protectors” – will lead to the entry of environmental allergens, chemicals, or germs through.
-Disturbed skin barriers and hence the skin well-being could result in infections, inflammations, allergies, contact dermatitis, ichthyosis, psoriasis and atopic dermatitis or other health related problems.
+As a result, disturbed skin barriers, microbiome all hurt the skin well-being could result in inflammaging as well as infections, inflammations, allergies, contact dermatitis, ichthyosis, psoriasis and atopic dermatitis or other health related problems.

 When we throw off this delicate balance – either by using the wrong products or home remedies to naturally address skin concerns- , we are risking the well-being of our skin and preventing it from feeling, looking and performing at its best.